mgunyho/PdArray/PdArray/README.md

 ### Recording
-Input a ramp or LFO signal to REC POS, send audio or CV (or anything really) to REC IN, send a high gate to the REC input and watch how the input signal gets imprinted to the array in real time.
+Input a ramp or LFO signal to REC POS, send audio or CV (or anything really) to REC IN, send a high gate to the REC input or click on the LED, and watch how the input signal gets imprinted to the array in real time.

 ### Using PdArray as a waveshaper